Get Naturopathic Treatment for PCOS in Toronto

 - DUTCH testing for hormone metabolites

-Naturopathic Treatment of PCOS
+Naturopathic Treatment of PCOS in Toronto

-PCOS includes a wide spectrum of types and the way it affects a woman can change throughout her life.
+PCOS includes a wide spectrum of types (see below) and the way it affects a woman can change throughout her life.
 Women with PCOS have very different needs in times of adolescence, during the reproductive years and through the perimenopausal transition and post menopause.
 We always focus on what you need, when you need it, with our unique approach to PCOS.

-Our Treatments May Include:
+Our Naturopathic Treatments for PCOS May Include:

 - Natural Supplements to manage insulin resistance and inflammation in PCOS

-- Anti-Androgenic Botanical/Herbal Medicines including custom formulations
+- Anti-Androgenic Botanical/Herbal Medicines for PCOS including custom formulations

 - Management of hypothyroidism or Hashimoto’s Thyroiditis (commonly associated with PCOS)